Hallo89/hallo89.net/README.md

 It mostly features projects I did to learn development, for example a page to create cool colored triangles (as a WebGL experiment), an ongoing model creator for Minecraft, a random number generator and other tools.<br>
 However, it's also the head of [Slider89](https://github.com/Hallo89/slider89) and a personal blog is in development as well.

+Note that this project uses [Yarn](https://yarnpkg.com/) as package manager as opposed to npm, without backwards compatibility with the latter.
+If the unlikely scenario of needing to locally run this project arises, Yarn has to be installed first.